tynooo/python-cdk-locust/README.md

 # Deploy a Locust load generator in ECS using CDK Python

+This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/).

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to minimize costs.

 This lab walks you through creating a CDK project in Python that will implement an ECS Service running [Locust.io](https://locust.io/).
 Using CDK constructs we'll create a customised Locust container image and all supporting service configuration, including: VPC,